Victor Robles Player Props: Nationals vs. Pirates

-On Friday, Victor Robles (batting .156 in his past 10 games) and the Washington Nationals face the Pittsburgh Pirates, whose starting pitcher will be Rich Hill.
-First pitch is at 7:05 PM ET.
+Victor Robles -- with an on-base percentage of .316 in his past 10 games, 52 points lower than his season-long percentage -- will be in action for the Washington Nationals versus the Pittsburgh Pirates, with Johan Oviedo on the mound, on April 30 at 1:35 PM ET.

-In his previous game he had a hitless performance (0-for-3 with an RBI) against the Mets.
+In his most recent game he had a one-hit performance (1-for-4) against the Pirates.

 Victor Robles Game Info & Props vs. the Pirates